quicwg/base-drafts/draft-ietf-quic-transport.md

-If an endpoint receives a frame for a stream that it expects to initiate (i.e., odd-numbered for the client or even-numbered for the server), but which it has not yet opened but which it has not yet created, it MUST close the connection with error code STREAM_STATE_ERROR.
+If an endpoint receives a frame for a stream that it expects to initiate (i.e., odd-numbered for the client or even-numbered for the server), but which it has not yet opened, it MUST close the connection with error code STREAM_STATE_ERROR.

 The second least significant bit (0x2) of the Stream ID differentiates between unidirectional streams and bidirectional streams.
 Unidirectional streams always